mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 sudo pip install neo-ai-dlr/python/dist/dlr-1.2.0-py3-none-any.whl
 ```

- - also install AWS Python SDK boto3, this is needed for Greengrass Lambda code to send custom metrics to CloudWatch
+ - also install AWS Python SDK boto3, this is needed for Greengrass Lambda code.
 ```
 sudo pip3 install boto3
 ```

 #### 2.2 Installing AWS IoT Greengrass

-First setup Setup your Jetson Nano Developer Kit with the SD card image.
+Open terminal on your jetbot nano

 Run the following commands on your Nano to create greengrass user and group: